Fractured Magic: Chapter Twenty-Eight

 Captain Song nodded weakly, trying not to lean away from Leileas’ scrutiny.
 He beckoned one of his officers over.
 “Tell his Majesty to expect us.”

-The officer nodded and, with a fearful look at Leileas, dashed off.
-Song led them through the city gates and, once inside, Maebhe breathed a sigh of relief.
-She shook the weight from everything she’d seen and done on this journey off her shoulders.
+The officer nodded and, with a fearful look at Leileas, dashed off, then Song and his procession led them through the city gates.
+Once inside, Maebhe finally shook the weight from everything she’d seen and done on this journey off her shoulders.
 Back in these familiar streets, Unity could not hurt her.
-Gallontea was so very far away.
+Gallonten was so very far away.

-At the old city’s walls, they encountered more guards.
-Maebhe thought their parade would stop there, but instead, Captain Song led them through the gates and over the canals, then through the quiet streets to King Riordan’s palace.
-Behind the squat palace, at the highest point in the city, loomed that castle all of Orean liked to pretend didn’t exist.
-Maebhe glanced at it and looked quickly away, as was every orinian’s habit.
+When they reached the old city’s walls, they encountered more guards.
+Maebhe thought their parade would stop there, but instead, Captain Song led them through the gates and over the canals, then down the quiet, paved paths to King Riordan’s palace.
+Maebhe peered excitedly around as they walked, looking at everything she could find except for the castle that loomed behind the squat palace.
+All of Orean liked to pretend that place didn’t exist.
 It was a sinister old thing, char-blackened and ancient.
-The entire eastern wing had been torn away, leaving the its innards exposed.
+Its eastern wing had been torn away, leaving its innards exposed.
 Maebhe guessed it had been centuries, at least, since any glass sat in the windows, and now ivy climbed freely up and through them into the shadow and darkness.

-Captain Song didn’t so much as glance at it, leading the group inside the palace and down a long echoing hallway lined with cold statues.
+Captain Song didn’t so much as glance at it, leading the group inside the palace and down long, echoing hallways lined with statues.
 Surprisingly, the ceilings were high enough for Leileas, who only had to duck in the twisting stairways.
-When they reached the king’s chambers, the Captain had them wait outside while he went in.
+When they reached the king’s chambers, the captain had them wait outside while he went in.

-King Riordan was settled in an armchair far from those eastern windows, the ones that overlooked the blackened castle.
-The modern furniture seemed out of place in the otherwise ancient castle, but the man himself did not.
-He was an older orinian with silver-streaked hair and weathered skin that was highlighted by light birthmarks.
-He stood when they entered, folding his long hands in front of him and inclining his head in greeting.
+King Riordan was settled in an armchair far from those eastern windows, far from that blackened castle.
+The modern furniture seemed out of place in the otherwise ancient palace, but the man himself did not.
+He was an older man with silver-streaked hair and weathered skin that was highlighted by light birthmarks.
+He stood when they entered, folding his delicate hands in front of him and inclining his head in greeting.

 Kieran bowed and Maebhe and Íde quickly followed.
-Maebhe could hear her heartbeat in her ears.
+Maebhe’s heartbeat pounded in her ears.

 “Rise,” King Riordan said in a voice younger than his appearance suggested.
 It didn't match the lines around his eyes or the tired slump of his shoulders.
 “It’s been many years since one of the frìth has visited us here,” he said to Leileas, who had managed to worm her way through the door.
 “You are welcome, of course, but what brings you out of your forest?
 I hope nothing is wrong.”